D76X/Loggers/Notes/XAML.md

 C:\Users\davidespano\AppData\Local\Microsoft\VisualStudio

-Probably it would have also worked by simply deleting just the folder for the XAM designer cache.
+Probably it would have also worked by simply deleting just the folder for the XAML designer cache.

 C:\Users\davidespano\AppData\Local\Microsoft\VisualStudio\...\Designer